 Air Traffic Management - ATM - the combination of navigation, surveillance and communication for the safe and efficient execution of a flight.
 More than 10 years ago, the European Commission decided to launch a major initiative, the Single European Sky (SES), to modernise and restructure air traffic management in Europe, which includes a change to the classical concept of operations.
 The changes to the system also have major implications for the governance and financing of European aviation as well as the restructuring of the ATM-related institutions.
-This huge task is still on-going and the adoption of SES-II legislative package in 2009, introducing a more-performance driven approach, was the latest step to defragment European skies.
+This huge task is still on-going.

 ECA is represented on the relevant institutional bodies (the European Commission, EUROCONTROL and EASA) that make decisions or have influence on the future Air Traffic Management systems.
 ECA is also present in technical working groups, including numerous EUROCONTROL Teams (Network Operations Team, Airport Operations Team, etc.) and working groups (such as APDSG, ATM Procedures Development Sub-Group).
 It also contributes to some projects, e.g. Wake Net 3 and SESAR (Single European Sky ATM Research), one of the largest European research projects ever.